Píča: Píča in Ostrava region

 In Moravian-Silesian Region, especially in Ostrava, the word is used strictly in its short form pyča, mostly as a filler.
 The fans of football club FC Baník Ostrava very often chant "Banik pyčo, Banik pyčo, FCB!".
-Pyča is used in plenty of meanings, there is even a joke ridiculing Ostrava inhabitants; according to this joke the people there have a lack of vocabulary so if a man say "Pyča v pyči, pyčo!", he means "I broke up with my wife, my friend!".
+Pyča is used in plenty of meanings, there is even a joke ridiculing Ostrava inhabitants; according to this joke the people there have a lack of vocabulary so if a man says "Pyča v pyči, pyčo!", he means "I broke up with my wife, my friend!".